-The family trees posted on the following pages are of my birth and marital families.
-They are far from complete.
-I haven’t worked on them extensively or for long, relatively speaking.
-But, while looking around the internet, I haven’t found many sites specifically dedicated to these families.
+The family trees posted here are far from complete.
+I haven’t worked on them for long.
+But, looking around the internet, I haven’t found many sites specifically dedicated to these family branches.
 I know each one has members who have been researching its history for many years.
 Thanks to them, I have what information I have here.
 I hope I can return the favour by presenting the information here in a consolidated form. (click for links to sites related to Newfoundland Mi’kmaq genealogy)

-I have done kinship research for many years as part of my education and employment.
-I developed extensive family trees first with index cards and sheets of paper and later with computer databases and programmes.
+I have done kinship research for many years in my employment.
+I developed extensive family trees first with index cards and sheets of paper and later with computer databases.
 But it was always other people’s families on which I worked.

-In my work-related genealogical collection, people would ask me, “What about your people?
+People I asked about their family histories would ask, “What about your people?
 Where do you come from?”
-I could tell them very little, other than where my parents were born.
 I realized I knew nothing about my own family.
-My grandparents’ names, a few names of great grandparents, a few places where some of them had lived – that was the extent of my knowledge.
-This was despite have a grandmother who knew and wrote down names, birthdates and places of birth and death of her and her husband’s family.
-All photographs had full names, places, dates and people’s ages on them.
+My grandparents’ names, a few names of great grandparents, a few places where they had lived – that was it.
+This was despite having a grandmother who kept orderly records and random notes of family names, birthdates, places of birth and death.

 My mother would give photographs to me with her full name written on the back.
 When I laughed, saying “Mom, I know who you are”, she’d say “Yes, but will someone who looks at this thirty years from now know?”
 My mother, grandmother and aunts would have made great archivists.
 They certainly made the work of archivists and genealogists easier.

-My mother-in-law also loved family history and stories.
-She kept track of papers with vital information about her forebears and those of her husband.
-When computer genealogy programmes and online ancestry sites became available, she transcribed her information into computerized form and continued her research through the internet.
-She connected with relatives she had never met and shared materials.
-She wrote down in narrative form the story of her life, her life with her husband, and the stories of their parents and grandparents.
-It’s an entertaining tale, covering many decades and many parts of the United States.
+My mother-in-law also kept documents about her forebears and her husband’s.
+When genealogy programmes and online ancestry sites became available, she transcribed data into computerized form and continued her research through the internet.
+She connected with relatives she had never met and shared material.
+She wrote of her and her husband’s lives, their parents and grandparents.
+It’s an entertaining tale, covering many decades and most of the United States.

-Despite the stirring of interest in my own family history that questions like “Where do your people come from?” created in me, I didn’t find the time to methodically start research on my own background.
-I did start asking my mother and other relatives more questions and started taking notes.
-But like many people, I’d left my own efforts too late to gain the more first-hand knowledge my grandmother and her cohort had.
-But I have many of Grandma’s hand-written pages detailing names, relationships, places and dates of birth and death.
+Despite the interest that questions like “Where do you come from?” created, I didn’t find the time to research my own background.
+I did ask more questions.
+But I’d left my efforts too late to gain the more first-hand knowledge my grandparents had.
+But I have many of Grandma Burwell’s hand-written pages.
 (Grandma liked lists.
 In her papers, there’s one entitled “Names of Neighbourhood Dogs”.)
-I also have information, photographs and newspaper clippings my mother and aunts collected.
-On my paternal side, I have two cousins who have been researching that family through records and internet searching.
-And I have genealogy printouts, photographs and the life stories collected by my mother- and father-in-law on their families.
+I have information, photographs and newspaper clippings my mother and aunts kept.
+I have two cousins who have traced the Anger family.
+And I have my mother- and father-in-law’s collection of family papers.

-The families included are (I’ve put links to other genealogy sites on each of them):
+The families are (I’ve put links to other genealogy sites on each of them):